Gnanarajsam/Power-Mangement-KITS/README.md

-# Power Management Tool
+# Power Management Tely

-In the era of 5G and edge computing, the deployment of devices across various locations has led to a significant increase in power consumption.
-This rise emphasizes the urgent need for corporations and governments worldwide to implement strategies for achieving net-zero power consumption.
-Furthermore, with electricity prices on the rise, understanding and managing the total power drawn by systems is becoming increasingly crucial for both economic and environmental reasons.
+The proliferation of devices across several locations in the era of 5G and edge computing has resulted in a notable rise in power consumption.
+This increase highlights how urgently businesses and governments throughout the world must put plans in place to achieve net-zero power consumption.
+Furthermore, as the cost of electricity is rising, it is more important than ever to comprehend and manage the overall power taken by systems for both environmental and economic reasons.

 ## Project Objectives

-This project aims to address the challenges of power management by focusing on the following objectives:
+The following goals will be the main emphasis of this project in order to address the power management challenges:

-1. **Research Open-Source Tools**: Identify and evaluate available open-source tools that can be utilized for accurate power measurement.
+1. **Research Open-Source Tools**: Find and assess open-source resources that can be used to measure power accurately.
-2. **Document System Knobs**: Catalog the various configurable parameters within a system that can influence power consumption metrics.
+2. **Document System Knobs**: List all of the system's programmable parameters that can affect metrics related to power usage.
-3. **Telemetry Data Collection**: Gather telemetry data from key components such as the CPU, memory, Network Interface Card (NIC), and Thermal Design Power (TDP).
+3. **Collecting Telemetry Data**: Compile information from important parts including the CPU, RAM, Network Interface Card (NIC), and Thermal Design Power (TDP).
-4. **Power Utilization Measurement**: Measure and record system power utilization, focusing specifically on CPU, NIC, and TDP based on varying input parameters related to system utilization percentages.
+4. **Power Utilization Measurement**: Based on changing input parameters connected to system utilization percentages, measure and record the power consumption of the system, paying particular attention to CPU, NIC, and TDP.

 ## Team Member
-Gnanaraj Sam
+Gnanaraj Sam J

 ## College Mentor
 Tituts Sir